 The popularity of Bhangrah Fort is increasing with every passing day.
 I have visited Bhangarh Fort many times over the last few years.
 Earlier it was merely a fort ruin and a picnic spot.
 As the stories of Bhangarh Fort ghosts went around, it started attracting a large number of tourists and travelers.
 I believe social media and travel bloggers have contributed towards making Bhangarh Fort a sought-after site.
-This place is still not very popular among the foreign tourists.
+This place is still not very popular among the foreign tourists though.
 Bhangarh Fort is popular as India’s most haunted place.
-Here is a guide on Bhangarh Fort to help you plan your trip to Bhangarh Fort.
+Here is a blog on Bhangarh Fort travel guide to help you plan your trip to Bhangarh Fort.

 Bhangarh Fort Location?